YinJC/uk-tex-faq/FAQ-xspace.md

----
-layout: page
-title: Commands gobble following space
+# Commands gobble following space
----

 People are forever surprised that simple commands gobble the space after them: this is just the way it is.
 The effect arises from the